tango-controls/rfc/8/README.md

 ## Tango Device Server specification

- This spefication formally document the Tango Device Server model.
+ This specification formally document the Tango Device Server model.
  Runtime implementation of the Device Server model in conforming Tango implementations MUST follow this specification.

 ### Goals